-- Do not terminate near soffit vents or crawl space or other area where condensate or vapor could create a nuisance or hazard or cause property damage. - Do not terminate the exhaust vent terminal where condensate or vapor could cause damage or could be detrimental to the operation of regulators, relief valves, or other equipment. - 3.
+- 1. Do not terminate near soffit vents or crawl space or other area where condensate or vapor could create a nuisance or hazard or cause property damage. - 2.
+Do not terminate the exhaust vent terminal where condensate or vapor could cause damage or could be detrimental to the operation of regulators, relief valves, or other equipment. - 3.
 Do not terminate the exhaust vent terminal over public area or walkways where condensate or vapor can cause nuisance or hazard. - 4.
-The vent shall terminate a minimum of 12" (25.4 cm) above expected snowfall level to prevent blockage of vent termination.
+The vent shall terminate a minimum of 12 in (30 cm) above expected snowfall level to prevent blockage of vent termination.

 Vent pipes serving power vented appliances are classified by building codes as "vent connectors".
-Required clearances from combustible materials must be provided in accordance with information in this manual under Location Of Water Heater and Minimum Clearances, and with National Fuel Gas Code and local codes.
+Required clearances from combustible materials must be provided in accordance with information in this manual under Location Of Water Heater and Clearances, and with the National Fuel Gas Code and local codes.

-Clearance to combustibles for all venting pipes and terminals

-For installations in the US

-0" minimum

-For installations in Canada

-Refer to vent pipe and terminal manufacturer's installation instructions for clearances to combustibles
+Clearance to combustibles for all venting pipes and terminals For installations in the US 0" minimum For installations in Canada Refer to vent pipe and terminal manufactur- er's installation instructions for clearances to combustibles DO NOT use the placement of insulation or other materials in the required clearance spaces sur-

-DO NOT place insulation or other materials in the required clearance spaces between the venting to combustible material unless otherwise specified.
+DO NOT use the placement of insulation or other materials in the required clearance spaces surrounding the venting to combustible material unless otherwise specified.

 Risk of carbon monoxide poisoning or fire due to joint separation or pipe breakage.
 This water heater must be properly vented and connected to an approved vent system in good condition.
 DO NOT operate water heater with the absence of an approved vent system.
 A clean and unobstructed vent system is necessary to allow noxious fumes that could cause injury or loss of life to vent safely and will contribute toward maintaining the water heater's efficiency.
 The acceptance of the venting system is dependent upon full compliance with these installation instructions.
-When an existing Category I appliance is removed or replaced, the original venting system may no longer be sized to properly vent the attached appliances.

-For installations in Canada, the venting system must NOT pass through rated fire separations.
+Venting system must NOT pass through rated fire separations.

 The venting system must be free to expand and contract.
 This venting system must be supported in accordance with these instructions.